 In this particular case, the front end web server is acting at least somewhat like a proxy.
 Clients that are accessing the website are not making database queries themselves.
 The front end web server is making a database query on the client’s behalf.
 In doing so, the web server also shields the database server from being exposed to Internet traffic.

-An application firewall works in a somewhat similar manner.
-The application firewall sits between an organization’s perimeter firewall and a web server or web application server.
+A web application firewall works in a somewhat similar manner.
+The WAF sits between an organization’s perimeter firewall and a web server or web application server.
 When a client attempts to access the web site or web application, the client's request passes through the perimeter firewall using port 80 or 443.
 But rather than directing the request directly to the web server, the firewall's port forwarding rule sends the request to the application firewall.
-The application firewall then filters the request and passes it to the web server.
+The WAF firewall then filters the request and passes it to the web server.
 The web server then handles the request.
 Depending on the nature of the web application, the web server may proxy requests to a backend database server, just as it did before.

 In this example, the web application firewall is performing two main tasks.
 First, the application firewall is shielding the web server from Internet traffic.
 Although the perimeter firewall forwards Internet-based requests to the application firewall, the application firewall does not forward those requests to the web server.
 Instead, the application firewall acts as a proxy, making a request of the web server on behalf of the client and then forwarding the result of that request back to the client.
 This keeps the web server from being exposed to the Internet and makes it more difficult for hackers to gather information about the web server.
 Web traffic never communicates directly with the web server.
 In fact, the web server is typically equipped with a software firewall that is configured to allow it to communicate only with the application firewall and the backend database server.

 The second task that the web application firewall is performing is that of making sure the request is safe before proxying that request to the web server.
-One of the key differences between a port-level firewall and an application firewall is that an application firewall has detailed knowledge of the application that it is protecting.
-Because of this, the application firewall knows which types of requests are normal and can therefore filter out (or drop) abnormal requests.
+One of the key differences between a port-level firewall and a web application firewall is that a web application firewall has detailed knowledge of the application that it is protecting.
+Because of this, the WAF knows which types of requests are normal and can therefore filter out (or drop) abnormal requests.
 For example, an application firewall might be configured to prevent the use of malformed URLs or SQL insertion attacks.

 Although these are the basic types of tasks that are performed by an application firewall, an application firewall can be designed to perform some additional tasks.
 For example, some application firewalls also act as load balancers.
 As requests for a web application come into the organization, the application firewall may proxy those requests to a collection of back-end web servers.
 Typically, the proxy request would be distributed in a round-robin fashion to evenly distribute the requests among the available web servers.